Fostering Independence in Toddlers

 Independence is at the core of our program.
 We believe that it builds resistance and better prepares toddlers to accept and move on from failure so that they learn from their mistakes.

-Materials will be broken.
-Friends will be hurt.
-These mistakes provide the opportunity to practice caring for the environment by cleaning up spills as well as being a part of a community and learning compassion and making amends.
+Mistakes provide the opportunity to practice caring for the environment by cleaning up spills as well as being a part of a community and learning compassion and making amends.